How Call in Studio Works / FAQ

 WebRTC: Connecting Callers Through our Web Interface

-Listeners can call your show through our Web interface, in addition to dialing your show's call-in number.
-For shows with an international listener base, this will allow callers to connect easily through their browser rather than figuring out how to dial your call-in number.
+Listeners can call your show or meeting with a Web browser using our WebRTC interface, in addition to dialing your call-in number.
+For shows or meetings with an international listener base, this will allow callers to connect easily through their browser rather than figuring out how to dial your call-in number.

-To enable this feature, go to My Shows and click your show name to configure it.
+To enable this feature, go to My Shows and click your show/meeting name to configure it.
 There is a field labeled 'Call in URL' and you can enter a custom URL for listeners to access the interface to call in.
 Share this URL with your audience to allow them call in.

 On your host interface, you will see web callers connected like any other callers, and their name and what they are calling about will be populated in the note of the call.
 The caller's phone number will display as 'Web' followed by their public IP address they are calling from.